logseq/docs/db-version.md

 ### Configure a New Tag

-New tags are configurable by navigating to their page e.g. via `cmd-k` or clicking on their `#` name.
-Then click on the `Configure tag` link below its name.
+New tags are configurable from their page.
+Navigate to their page by using `cmd-k` or clicking on their `#` name links.
+On their page below their title, two important properties display by default and are editable:

-In the Configure panel:
-* Parent tag: Use this to allow the class to inherit the parent classes properties.
+* `Parent`: Use this to allow the class to inherit the parent classes properties.
 By default the parent tag is the `Root tag` which doesn't have any properties.
-* Properties: Below `Parent tag`, you can add tag properties or remove them.
-These tag properties are inherited by every node that uses the new tag.
+* `Tag Properties`: These tag properties are inherited by every node that uses the new tag.
 Drag one above or below the other to sort them.
-These properties will then display sorted when a new tag is used on a block or page.
+These properties will then display sorted on the tagged node.

 ## Tasks